hypervel/hypervel.org/docs/README.md

 <div class="custom-container tip">
 <p><strong>Should I migrate my current Laravel projects to Hypervel?</strong></p>
 <p>If you don't have performance issues in your current projects, I would suggest remaining in Laravel because of the mature community and rich ecosystem.
 There will be necessary refactorings for the migration process.
-You can consider migrating only the APIs and modules with performance issues to Hypervel, and adopt architecture like API Gateway to allow Laravel and Hypervel projects to work simultaneously.</p>
+You can also consider migrating only the APIs and modules with performance issues to Hypervel, and adopt architecture like API Gateway to allow Laravel and Hypervel projects to work simultaneously.</p>
 </div>

 <script>